-Before undertaking my PhD, I studied for my MA at UCL (Distinction) and my BA at the University of Reading (First Class Honours).
+Before starting my PhD, I studied for my MA at UCL and my BA at the University of Reading.

 I’m interested in a wide range of topics in philosophy, but I have spent most of my time studying feminist philosophy and moral philosophy.
 In recent years, I’ve developed a healthy fascination with intellectual character vices and epistemology more widely.

 Broadly, intellectual vices are character traits, attitudes, or ways of thinking that reflect poorly on how we think, and they hinder our abilities to gain things such as knowledge, true beliefs, or understanding.
 These are the main focus of my PhD thesis and research.